 In addition to Bodum’s French press, we also love their other coffee accessories as well!
 Check them out below.

 Check out the tips and tricks below on how to make French press coffee and a step-by-step tutorial on exactly how to make the perfect French press coffee.

 To keep things simple, we broke down the four most important things to keep in mind when you are preparing a pot of French press coffee.

-If you keep these things below in mind, you’ll have a perfect pot of French press.
+You’ll have a perfect pot of French press if you follow a few simple guidelines, but always remember it’s your coffee and it’s ok to make changes.
 Like anything you prepare in the kitchen, feel free to experiment and cater your French press to your preferences!

 Our number one piece of advice: use whole bean coffee over pre-ground coffee when you can!
 The flavor and freshness of your coffee is a heck of a lot better when you use whole beans.

 Pre-ground coffee tends to have a staleness to it because it has already been broken down.
 Buy your favorite whole bean coffee and get ready to grind!

 no scale?
 No problem!